bloominstituteoftechnology/AndroidAnimatedImages/README.md

 ## Goals
 A page in your app with one of each of these types of image playing its animation

+As yesterday's lecture went late only part 3 of this assignment will be required.
+However, if you have finished yesterday's assignment already, complete the other 2 parts.

 1. An animated Gif (find a fun one online)
 2. A animated drawable (find a gif and use a site like [this](https://ezgif.com/split), to split up and download the frames)
 3. A button animated with an animated vector drawable that animates between two states when pressed (you'll need a button with 2 states and 2 animations, one for A to B and one for B to A)